 The Helicopter and Pontoon tour takes you on a helicopter ride to the bottom of the Grand Canyon – 3,500 feet below the rim!
 You’ll then get on a guided boat tour.
 And learn all about the tribe’s history, including why the river is sacred to the Hualapai people.

 The boat ride itself is relatively smooth.
-And it gives you an entirely different perspective of the Canyon, too.
+It also gives you an entirely different perspective of the natural wonder.
 For instance, it’s much narrower at the bottom than at the top – which stretches 19 miles in some places!

 Shopping